alexpalms/alexpalms.github.io/content/projects/02-rl_cuas/index.md

 ---
-title: 🛡️ RL-Driven Counter-UAV Swarm Defense
+title: 🛡️ Reinforcement Learning for Decision-Level Interception Prioritization in Drone Swarm Defense
 summary: Using Reinforcement Learning to coordinate multiple kinetic effectors and defend a sensitive area from large-scale kamikaze drone swarms, trained entirely in a custom-built, high-fidelity simulation.
 date: 2025-07-01
 math: true